jensen/supabooked/README.md

 ### Timezones

-For the most part we can let the browser convert the dates for us.
-In some cases we need to compare dates based on the specific timezone of a user.
+For the most part, we can let the browser convert the dates for us.
+In some cases, we need to compare dates based on the specific timezone of a user.

 ### supabase-js v2

-Using the lastest release candidate for supabase-js to handle realtime, storage, auth and database queries.
+Using the latest release candidate for supabase-js to handle realtime, storage, auth and database queries.

 ### Authentication

-Still searching for ideal authentication strategies.
-In this prototype the persistence is turned off since the server runtime has no local storage.
-Instead we use a session stored in a cookie.
+I am still searching for ideal authentication strategies.
+In this prototype, the persistence is turned off since the server runtime has no local storage.
+Instead, we use a session stored in a cookie.

 Refreshing the token on the client and the server is ripe for desyncing.